hekmon/malradar/README.md

   * Write down your `User Key`
 * Then create an [application](https://pushover.net/apps/build)
   * *Name*: Whatever you like, for exemple on my side: `Animes releases`
-  * *Description*: again this is just for you to remember what this app is about :) (for the leazy one: `MyAnimeList Radar bot`)
+  * *Description*: again this is just for you to remember what this app is about :) (for the lazy ones: `MyAnimeList Radar bot`)
   * *URL*: you can setup `https://github.com/hekmon/malradar` ;)
-  * *Icon*: feel free to choose your own, if you have no idea I recommend this [one](https://myanimelist.net/forum/?topicid=1575618) as having no icon is just sad.
+  * *Icon*: feel free to choose your own, if you have no idea I recommend this [one](https://cdn.myanimelist.net/img/sp/icon/apple-touch-icon-256.png) (hi-res available [here](https://myanimelist.net/forum/?topicid=1575618)) as having no icon is just sad.
   * Once registered, write down the application `API Token`
-* Download the app on your phone and log in
+* Download the pushover app on your phone and log in

 ### Installation